 1. Choose Native Plants Over Non-Natives

-- Select native plants for your landscape.
+- Select native plants for your property.
 See a list of common native North American plants.

 - Leave small areas for wildflowers.
 These weedy plants are perfect for insects.
 See our video showing how to grow wildflowers to help pollinators!